PacktPublishing/Hands-On-RESTful-Python-Web-Services-Second-Edition/README.md

 ## Get to Know the Author
 **Gaston C Hillar**
-Gaston C. Hillar is Italian and has been working with computers since he was 8 years old.
+is Italian and has been working with computers since he was 8 years old.
 Gaston has a Bachelor's degree in computer science (graduated with honors) and an MBA.

 Currently, Gaston is an independent IT consultant and a freelance author who is always looking for new adventures anywhere in the world.